morrownr/USB-WiFi/home/AP_Mode/Upgrade_hostapd.md

 2025-07-26

-Upgrade hostapd to support WiFi 6,WiFi 7 and band 4 (6 GHz)
+Upgrade hostapd to support WiFi 6, WiFi 7 and band 4 (6 GHz)

 Compile and install hostapd v2.12-devel (current as the date of this document)